pingcap/docs-cn/br/br-auto-tune.md

 ## Implementation

-Auto-tune adjusts the size of the thread pool used by backup tasks using BR to ensure that the overall CPU utilization of the cluster does not exceed a specific threshold.
+Auto-tune adjusts the size of the thread pool used by backup tasks to ensure that the overall CPU utilization of the cluster does not exceed a specific threshold.

 This feature has two related configuration items not listed in the TiKV configuration file.
 These two configuration items are only for internal tuning.
 You do **not** need to configure these two configuration items when you perform backup tasks.